 Recently, the Supreme Court of California held that a public agency’s pursuit policy must include a written certification requirement under CA Vehicle Code section 17004.7 but that 100 percent compliance was not a prerequisite to receiving immunity from damages incurred from a vehicle pursuit.
 This panel will discuss what qualifies as compliance and how to demonstrate good faith efforts in developing effective pursuit policies.

-Cancellations and requests for refunds must be received in writing no later than Friday, November 9, 2018 and are subject to a $50 service charge.
+Cancellations and requests for refunds must be received in writing no later than Thursday, January 17, 2019 and are subject to a $50 service charge.
 Refunds will not be available after this date.
 Substitute registrants are allowed but must register in their own name at the meeting to receive MCLE credit.
 Email ProgramRegistrations@CALawyers.org for more information.

 For registration information call 415-795-7025.
 Telephone registrations will not be accepted.
 For program content and/or Section information call 415-795-7184.